-Whether your primary audience consists of EU residents, or your audience is international including EU residents, you will want to engage them in a GDPR-compliant way.
-Follow the instructions below to do this:
+Whether your primary audience consists of EU residents, or your audience is international including EU residents, you will want to engage them in a way that complies with GDPR (or other privacy regulations such as CCPA).
+Follow the instructions below to do this with BlueConic:

 However, if you mainly serve visitors from outside the EU, you can follow another strategy.

 BlueConic’s objectives play the central role in the whole setup: